Roasted Butternut Squash and Red Pepper Soup

 No need to peel your butternut squash - just halve the squash length ways (from root to bottom) and scoop out the seeds before roasting.

-I topped my soup with a swirl of vegan creme fraiche, toasted pine nuts, and cumin seeds.
+I topped my soup with a swirl of vegan creme fraiche, toasted pine nuts, parsley, and extra virgin olive oil.

 You could also add a few spoonfuls of coconut milk while the soup is cooking for an even creamier soup, or add some croutons, parsley, and olive oil on top of your soup for a slightly different texture.